 3. Stay Hydrated

-Drink plenty of water to stay hydrated, especially on hot days in the desert.
+Drink plenty of water to stay hydrated, especially during the hot days in Las Vegas.
 Avoid alcohol and caffeine.
-Know the signs of heat illness and dehydration, like dizziness, headache, and weakness.
-If you feel too hot, head into the shade or to an air-conditioned area.
+Know the signs of heat illness and dehydration, like dizziness, headache, or weakness.
+If you feel like you’re overheating, head into the shade or to an air-conditioned area.

 4. Use Sunscreen